 The first requirement regarding the storage of food in fridges and freezers is that all raw foods should be separated from ready-to-eat-foods (RTE).

-This means raw foods below and RTE above.
+This means raw foods must be stored below and RTE food stored above.

 How should foods be stored in a fridge?